sprucelabsai/spruce-documentation/src/pages/concepts/dates-times.md

 #### Test 3: Ensure `durationUtil.renderDateTimeUntil(...)` is called with correct timezone

-You can start a new test and use the `dateAssert` utility from `@sprucelabs/calendar-utils` to assert the timezone based on the last built duration util available on the `DateUtilBuilder`.
+You can start a new test and use the `dateAssert` utility from `@sprucelabs/calendar-utils` to assert the timezone based on `DurationUtilBuilder.lastBuiltDurationUtil`.
 Note: You can get the `timezone` off a `Location` or `Person` if you don't want to hardcode it like this example.

 ```ts
 import { DurationUtilBuilder, dateAssert } from '@sprucelabs/calendar-utils'